The digital age has made running a business easier than ever. One excellent way to streamline your daily operations is through e-signatures.

 - Sign using a pen.

-- Scan the signed document in order to digitize it.
+- Scan the signed document to digitize it.
 You can use either your smartphone or a scanner.

 - Save the file as a PDF using Adobe Acrobat Reader.